 Brianna Peterson is a former resident of Englewood and Dwight Morrow High school alumni.
-She is 26 years old and currently works at Dwight Morrow High School.
-10 years ago she too was a contestant in Englewood Idol when the show took place at the Dizzy Gillespie Auditorium.
-While in high school she also recorded her first self-written album entitled “Miss Independent”.
-After graduating Brianna continued writing her own songs an eventually started performing in show cases in NYC.
+She is 26-years-old and currently works at Dwight Morrow High School.
+Eleven years ago she, too, was a contestant in Englewood Idol when the show took place at the Dizzy Gillespie Auditorium.
+While in high school, she also recorded her first self-written album entitled “Miss Independent.”
+After graduating, Brianna continued writing her own songs and eventually started performing in showcases in NYC.
 Brianna changed her stage name to B.Kharae and released an EP titled “Official” in the summer of 2016.
-She had a hot single from the EP “Take your time” which received over 2000 views on sound cloud and social media.
-She also released a music video for another track on the EP titled “Tonight”, which received over 500 views on YouTube.
+She had a hot single from the EP “Take Your Time” which received over 2000 views on SoundCloud and social media.
+She also released a music video for another track on the EP titled “Tonight,” which received over 500 views on YouTube.
 Brianna also took place in a social media challenge to recreate a popular R&B track “So Gone” by Monica.
-Brianna received over 2.5k views for her challenge between social media and You Tube viewers.
-Today Brianna is still making music with an upcoming show case this month.
+Between social media and YouTube Brianna received over 2.5k views.